NUKnightLab/juxtapose/README.md

 Specifying a starting position with `data-startingposition` lets you focus the users attention on the part of the image where the change is most noticeable.
 To toggle the visibility of the labels and the credits respectively, set `data-showlabels` and `data-showcredits` to false.
 And to disable the animation, set `data-animate` to false.

+If you are using Juxtapose in an iFrame with something like Pym.js and don't want to use Juxtapose's built in (but faily opinionated), you can set `data-makeresponsive` to false.

 ####Javascript Implementation
 The `JXSlider` class takes three arguments.
 First, is the string of the ID of the element you want to turn into a slider.
 Second is an array of two objects.
 Each object *must* have `src` defined and can optionally define a `label` and a `credit`.
 The third argument lets you set additional options for the image slider.